MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsTeamsComplianceRecordingPolicy.md

 ```

 Example 2 is a variation of Example 1.
-In this case, the Teams compliance recording policy is assigned two application instances of policy-based recording applications.
+In this case, the Teams recording policy is assigned two application instances of policy-based recording applications.

 Any Microsoft Teams users who are assigned this policy will have their calls and meetings recorded by both those application instances.
 Existing calls and meetings are unaffected.

 ## PARAMETERS

 ### -Identity
-Unique identifier to be assigned to the new Teams compliance recording policy.
+Unique identifier to be assigned to the new Teams recording policy.

 Use the "Global" Identity if you wish to assign this policy to the entire tenant.